Mizab1/Raycast-Lib/README.md

 `runOnHit` MCFunction to run on hitting the target.

 `step` Step size of the raycast, default is 1 (OPTIONAL).

+`maxIter` Maximum iteration of the raycast, default is 20.

 **Example of the function:**
 ```ts